Skip to main content

 You can see data for these metrics with the Network Interface filter.
 Manually add appropriate Network Interface entities to your application.

-Upon upgrade to VW 6.1 or later, any existing Logical Volume entities are archived and Logical Volumes re-discovered.
+Upon upgrade to IO 6.1 or later, any existing Logical Volume entities are archived and Logical Volumes re-discovered.

 None.

-Metrics collected prior to VW 6.1 for preexisting Logical Volumes can be accessed by requesting reports on the archived Logical Volumes.
+Metrics collected prior to IO 6.1 for preexisting Logical Volumes can be accessed by requesting reports on the archived Logical Volumes.

 Prerequisites